-As disclosed in note 3 to the financial statements, the Company's share of the results of its joint venture ("Qatalum") of QR 900 million for the year ended 31 December 2022 represents 98% of total income of the Company.
+As disclosed in note 3 to the financial statements, the Company's share of the of OR 900 million for the year ended 31 December 2022 represents 98% of total income of the Company.
 The revenue generated by the joint venture amounted to QR 7,970 million for the year ended 31 December 2022.